Cloning of Tables In Teradata

 – Determine if the statistics should be transferred, but use it only if cloning a table (no SQL statement cloning)

-– Internalize which attributes are copied in case of table and SQL statement cloning.
-As a rule of thumb: table cloning transfers all attributes, SQL statement cloning moves none
+– Internalize which attributes are copied in the table and SQL statement cloning.
+As a rule of thumb: table cloning transfers all attributes, and SQL statement cloning moves none

 – Remember the two possibilities to change attributes during cloning